cli99/hugo-cli99/content/home/experience.md

 widget = "custom"

 # Order that this section will appear in.
-weight = 60
+weight = 40

 +++

 ## Industry

-Summer 2017 - Research Intern for Optimized CLOUD Systems, IBM TJ Watson Research Center, Yorktown Heights, NY
+Summer 2017 - Research Intern at IBM TJ Watson Research Center, Yorktown Heights, NY

 ## Teaching